 The maximum down payment grant is $10,000 or 6% of the purchase price of the home, whichever is greater.
 The average subsidy is approximately $7,500.
 The money can be used toward a down payment or for closing costs and other fees associated with the home buying transaction.
 It can also be used on rehabilitation costs that might be necessary to make the dwelling safely habitable.

 The American Dream Downpayment Act covers a wide range of dwellings.
 It's not restricted to single-family homes.
 One- to four-family dwellings are acceptable, and the ADDI includes condominiums, co-ops, and manufactured homes as well.

 The ADDI differs from other down payment assistance programs because homebuyers using this federal program receive their American Dream grants directly from the government.
 This is accomplished through the HOME Investment Partnerships Program which funds the Department of Housing and Urban Development as well as local housing agencies.

 The American Dream program is administered by HUD.
-It become part of its existing HOME Investment Partnerships Program which sought to improve the availability of rental housing and stimulate homeownership throughout the country.
+It became part of its existing HOME Investment Partnerships Program which sought to improve the availability of rental housing and stimulate homeownership throughout the country.